Hikoi o te Taoka

 The Process

 My process begins without a map.
 When I face a blank canvas, the marks are already there faint, insistent, waiting to be followed rather than planned.
 Leaving the work open allows it to shift and unfold.
-I might glimpse a silhouette at first, but it is always in conversation with what sits beside it.
+I spent time learning about the hoiho, allowing this knowledge to settle beneath conscious thought.
+From there, I trust the work to surface in its own time.
+I might glimpse a motif at first, but it is always in conversation with what sits beside it.

 I am often surprised by how the work resolves.
 I know I am the one holding the brush, yet at times it feels as though I am merely observing.
 Present, but not directing.